cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 <hr>

 <h4 id="haproxy">HAProxy</h4>
-Use a manifest file to configure your HAProxy load balancer deployed by Cloud 66.
+Use a manifest file to configure and define your HAProxy load balancer deployed by Cloud 66.
 These changes will be either be applied when you redeploy a stack with more than one server, rebuild HAProxy or edit [HAProxy CustomConfig](/web-server/haproxy).

 Available settings (refer to the [HAProxy documentation](http://haproxy.1wt.eu/download/1.3/doc/configuration.txt) for more information):
+Server definitions
+unique_name: Name of the instance
+size: The size of the instance (Mandatory)
+region: Digital Ocean's region (Mandatory)
+vendor: digitalocean (Mandatory)
+key_name: Default (Mandatory)
+Configuration:
 - **httpchk**: The health-check configuration.
 - **balance**: The load balancing strategy.
 - **errorfile&#95;\***: Location of your own custom error page content to serve in the case of receiving a HTTP error code on the load balancer.